dhruvi001/assignment-1/README.md

 # assignment-1
-# CS & CC

-# Distributed System Using Docker and Kubernetes
+Distributed System Using Docker and Kubernetes

 ## Project Overview
 This project is a distributed system that includes: